phrxmd/container/README.md

 (C) 2019 by Philipp Reichmuth (phrxmd)

-This work is licensed under a (Creative Commons Attribution-ShareAlike 4.0 International)[https://creativecommons.org/licenses/by-sa/4.0/] License.
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.

 # Acknowledgement

-The original idea, as well as a good part of the code was taken from (gundyboyz)[https://www.thingiverse.com/gundyboyz/about]' Parametric Shipping Container model published on (Thingiverse)[https://www.thingiverse.com/thing:1392128] under a Creative Commons Attribution 3.0 Unported license.
+The original idea, as well as a good part of the code was taken from [gundyboyz](https://www.thingiverse.com/gundyboyz/about)' Parametric Shipping Container model published on [Thingiverse](https://www.thingiverse.com/thing:1392128) under a Creative Commons Attribution 3.0 Unported license.